 In March 2013, the Company's board of directors amended and restated the Company's share redemption program to reinstate the program effective for share redemption requests received on or after April 1, 2013 at \$5.75 per share, subject to the conditions and limitations described in the amended and restated share redemption program.
 Prior to its reinstatement, the share redemption program had been suspended by the board of directors since November 30, 2009, except with respect to redemption requests made in connection with the death or disability (as defined in the Internal Revenue Code of 1986, as amended) of a stockholder.
-The Company has recorded liabilities of \$3.0 million and \$2.6 million in accounts payable and accrued expenses in the accompanying condensed consolidated balance sheets as of March 31, 2013 and December 31, 2012, respectively, related to shares tendered for redemption in connection with death and disability and approved by the board of directors, but which were not redeemed until the subsequent month.
+Generally, funds available for redemption are limited to the amount of proceeds received from the Company's dividend reinvestment plan in the prior quarter.
+However, the Board has the discretion to redeem shares in excess of this amount if it determines there are sufficient available funds and it is appropriate to do so as long as the total amount redeemed does not exceed the amount required to redeem 10% of the Company's shares outstanding as of the same date in the prior calendar year.
+The Board determined to waive the limitation on the share redemption plan and fully honor all redemption requests received for the quarter ended June 30, 2013, which was in excess of the \$11.2 million received from the dividend reinvestment plan in the prior quarter.
+The Company has recorded liabilities of \$26.5 million and \$2.6 million in accounts payable and accrued expenses in the accompanying condensed consolidated balance sheets as of June 30, 2013 and December 31, 2012, respectively, related to shares tendered for redemption and approved by the board of directors, but which were not redeemed until the subsequent month.
 Such amounts have been included in redemption of common shares in the accompanying condensed consolidated statements of equity.